Meet The Team

 I was born in Seoul in South Korea, and achieved my bachelor's degree in Biomedical Engineering and Brain-Cognitive Sciences at the Korea University in Seoul.
 After that, I worked in the Center for Bionics of Korea Institute of Science and Technology (KIST) for a year while preparing my graduate school.
 I started the research project for my master's degree at Seoul National University in Korea.
 In October of 2017, with an IMB International Ph.D.
 Programme Scholarship, I moved to Mainz in order to elucidate the molecular mechanisms underlying resilience to stress by using zebrafish in Professor Ryu's lab.

 I was born in Karlsruhe in Germany and studied biosciences at the University of Heidelberg.
 During my bachelor’s thesis, I had the opportunity to work with zebrafish at the Institute of Toxicology and Genetics at KIT in Karlsruhe.
 When I moved on to a master’s degree in biomedicine at Johannes Gutenberg-University of Mainz, I first joined Professor Ryu’s lab as a student assistant.
 Having enjoyed working with fish in the past, I decided to stay in the lab for my master’s thesis.
-I am interested in characterizing the endocrine and behavioural stress responses in medaka larvae.
+In 2020 I was accepted into the PhD program of Mainz Research School of Translational Biomedicine.
+I am interested in the stress-related behaviour of zebrafish larvae.